Carbonia Walking Tour

 Delve into the unique history of a city built under fascism in Italy.
 We'll learn about its mining past and its link to the Second World War on this guided walking tour of Carbonia.

-Carbonia was founded by Benito Mussolini in 1938 as a Fascist settlement to control the nearby mines, which were the largest energy supply centre in Italy during their peak.
+Carbonia was founded by Benito Mussolini in 1938 as a Fascist settlement for controlling nearby mines, which were the largest energy supply center in Italy during their peak.

-We'll walk around Carbonia, admiring the exteriors of monuments including the Torre Littoria, the cinema-theatre and the Church of San Ponciano, notable for its 46-metre tall bell tower.
+We'll walk around Carbonia, viewing the exteriors of emblematic monuments, including the Torre Littoria, the cinema-theatre, and the Church of San Ponciano, known for its 46-meter-tall bell tower.

-Next, we'll discover the Post Office and the Town Hall.
-Afterwards, a walk through the Villa Sulcis Park will lead us to the ruins of a former mine director's house.
-Throughout the tour, we'll share interesting facts about the locations visited.
+We will also discover the Post Office and the Town Hall, followed by a walk through the Villa Sulcis Park to visit the remains of the former house of a mine director.
+Throughout the tour, we will learn interesting facts about the various locations visited.

-After two hours of sightseeing, we'll conclude our guided tour of Carbonia in Piazza Giacomo Matteotti.
+After an hour and a half of sightseeing, we'll conclude our guided tour of Carbonia in Piazza Giacomo Matteotti.

 Preise